nathancarter/weblurch/doc/plan.md

    * Clear that cache on `groupContentsChanged` for the group or any of its parents.
    * Draw such labels above the bubbles.
-   * Extend that algorithm so that labels never collide, as in the current Lurch.
+   * Extend that algorithm so that labels never collide, as in the desktop Lurch.
  * Create a `groupMenuRequested` event, and use it as follows.
    * When the user right-clicks inside the group, fire this event and use